rjsf-team/react-jsonschema-form/docs/contributing.md

 All packages will be live-built, and a live development server showcasing components with hot reload enabled will then run at [localhost:8080](http://localhost:8080).

+### First time step

+If this is the first time you have cloned the repo, run the `npm run prepare` script that will set up `husky` to provide a git precommit hook that will format and lint any code you have added to a PR.

+### Optional development process
+With the large number of packages, sometimes running `npm run build` or `npm start` from the root directory will overwhelm an underpowered computer.
+If that is the situation for you, you can instead use `npm run build-serial` to build the packages one at a time instead of all at once.
+Also, if you are only working on one package, you can `npm run build` and `npm run test` from within the subdirectory.
+Finally, you can simply `npm start` inside of the `playground` directory to test changes if you have already built all of your packages, without needing to watch all of the packages via the root directory `npm start`.

 ## Cloud builds

 When building in environments with limited memory, such as Netlify, it's recommended to use `npm run build-serial` that builds the packages serially.

 ## Coding style

-All the JavaScript code in this project conforms to the [prettier](https://github.com/prettier/prettier) coding style.
-Code is automatically prettified upon commit using precommit hooks.
+All the JavaScript/Typescript code in this project conforms to the [prettier](https://github.com/prettier/prettier) coding style.
+Code is automatically prettified upon commit using precommit hooks, assuming you followed the `First time step` above.

 ## Documentation